Masao-Taketani/LocalFilmAgent/README.md

 - Enable you to use local LLMs instead of cloud ones.
 Local LLMs include recently announced reasoning models such as  [**DeepSeek R1**](https://github.com/deepseek-ai/DeepSeek-R1) and [**QwQ**](https://qwenlm.github.io/blog/qwq-32b/).
 - Made arguments and some crucial parameters configurable using a JSON config file.
 For details, please check [config.json](FilmAgent/config.json)
 - Made clear the import dependencies because the original code frequently uses `import *`, which is ambiguous and not recommended
-- Created a python program to run [ChatTTS](https://github.com/2noise/ChatTTS) without any error since the code the original repo provided generates some errors due to, presumably, the fact that there might have been updates since it was created
+- Created a python program to run [ChatTTS](https://github.com/2noise/ChatTTS) without any error since the code the original repo provided generates some errors due to, presumably, the fact that there might have been updates since it was created.
+Also, enable you to run the program without running a web server, which the original repo does
-- Updated [env.txt](FilmAgent/env.txt) to accomodate local LLMs.
-For details, please check [Environmental Setup](#environmental-setup)
+- Updated [env.txt](FilmAgent/env.txt) to accomodate local LLMs
 - Include some examples that were created using Local LLMs.
 Please refer to [examples](examples/) directory for details

-The following video is created with LocalFilmAgent specifying `Reconcilation in a friend reunion` as the topic. https://github.com/user-attachments/assets/eed71332-0ae5-475b-8212-d10958f240e6
+The following video is an example created by LocalFilmAgent specifying `Reconcilation in a friend reunion` as a topic. https://github.com/user-attachments/assets/eed71332-0ae5-475b-8212-d10958f240e6